Nathan Healy

 Solar Panel Systems in Wichita

-We’ve mapped solar installations across Wichita so you can see which neighborhoods are leading the way.
-Click any hexagon to explore how many homes in your area have already made the switch to solar energy.
+We’ve mapped solar installations across Wichita so you can see which neighborhoods are making the switch.
+Click any hexagon to explore how many homes in that area have gone solar.
+Your neighbors might already be on their way!

 09